-In addition to the Lanxess Project, the Company is also pursuing the resource development of over 27,000 acres of separate brine leases located in southwest Arkansas (the "South West Arkansas Project").
-The Company considers the Lanxess Project and the South West Arkansas Project to be separate and independent projects, as they are not contiguous or located within immediate proximity of each other, do not share common ownership of underlying brine rights, and are unlikely to be developed using common infrastructure or financing.
+The Company considers the South West Arkansas Project and the Lanxess Project to be separate and independent projects, as they are not contiguous or located within immediate proximity of each other, do not share common ownership of underlying brine rights, and are unlikely to be developed using common infrastructure or financing.
+The resource development project in southwest Arkansas (the "South West Arkansas Project"), encompassing a significant land area of over 27,000 acres, is a key project in our portfolio due to its scale and the quality of its lithium-brine resources.
 The Company completed a Preliminary Feasibility Study ("PFS") in the third quarter of 2023 for the South West Arkansas Project.
-Construction is currently targeted to begin in 2025 following completion of a Feasibility Study, and first production is expected in 2027, subject to continued project definition, due diligence, available financing and positive Feasibility Study results.
+A Definitive Feasibility Study ("DFS") is currently targeted to be completed in 2024 following completion of which, construction is targeted to begin in 2025 and first production is expected in 2027, subject to continued project definition, due diligence, available financing and positive DFS results.